Religious or non-religious belief discrimination claims

 While religion or belief is one of the ‘protected’ areas of discrimination, it is also one of the most complex.
 For example, a religious organisation can advertise for an employee to fulfil a particular vacancy requiring them to be a devotee of the faith, for example, a church minister.
 But, they cannot advertise for a cleaner of the same faith, because a cleaner does not require a faith to carry out their duties.
 Advertising for a cleaner of the same faith is an example of indirect discrimination.

 Religious discrimination cases can be complex.
-That is why you need expert advice from religious discrimination Solicitors who understand the particular nuances of employment law, how it can be applied to religious discrimination, and who also have extensive experience of helping claimants experiencing religious discrimination in their workplace.
+That is why you need expert advice from religious discrimination solicitors who understand the nuances of employment law and how it can be applied to religious discrimination.
+Our employment law solicitors have extensive experience of helping claimants who have experienced religious discrimination in their workplace.

 You are also protected by law if you have a non-belief or have beliefs about the environment or other ideology.
 However, the interpretation of employment law around this can be complex.

 Funding your employment law claim

 We provide fixed fee employment law services.
 We can provide a 1 hour consultation with an employment solicitor for £240 (including VAT) or a comprehensive claims report for £450 (including VAT).